ckohnke/gp438/README.md

 Workflow Process

-1. GPS Tools -> Get Handheld GPS
+1. GPS Tools > Get Handheld GPS

-    Import a CSV, TSV file that is Station, Lat, Lon Allows user to use:
+    Import a CSV, TSV file that is Station, Lat, Lon

+    Allows user to use:
       - Export GPS to CSV

-2. SEGD Tools -> Import SEGD Directory or Import SEGD File(s) Imports all SEGD data from a directory or a specific set of files.
+2. SEGD Tools > Import SEGD Directory or Import SEGD File(s)

+    Imports all SEGD data from a directory or a specific set of files.

     Allows user to use:
       - No GPS Mode
       - Channel Mode
       - Plot Controls

-3. Import either GPS or SEGD data based on what is missing.
+3. GPS Tools > Import NED Files

+    Imports the NED files for future use.

     Allows user to use:
+      - Read Elevation from NED

+4. Once both the GPS and the SEGD are imported, the user can use any of the modes.

+    Allows user to use:
       - Roam Mode
       - Circle Mode

     Assumption: GPS Station numbers are the same as SEGD Shot numbers.

-4. GPS Tools -> Import NED Files
-    Imports the NED files for future use.
-    Allows user to use:
-      - Read Elevation from NED

 Actions avaliable at all times:
   - Save as PNG